aldefouw/redcap_cypress/README.md

 ---
 ### Test Framework

-This is the repository you're looking at.
+In short, this is the repository you're looking at.
 You will write tests on your machine and then run them against your Test Environment.

-If you have a **Test Environment** running and you've cloned this repository (your **Test Framework**), you are now ready to configure and define your test environment.
+If you have a **REDCap Test Instance** running and you've cloned this repository (your **Test Framework**), you are now ready to configure and define your test environment.

 ---

-## Defining Your Test Environment
+## Defining Your Test Environment Variables

 ### Tell your Test Framework about your Test Environment